 - I have the right to request a polygraph as part of a formal, therapeutic disclosure

-- I have the right to full disclosure of my partner’s sexual acting out behaviors, money spent, and the extent to which my children may have been impacted by my partner’s addictive behaviors
+- I have the right to full disclosure of my spouse’s sexual acting out behaviors, money spent, and the extent to which my children may have been impacted by my spouse’s addictive behaviors

-- I have the right to request recovery check-ins and/or information about my partner’s recovery activities and process
+- I have the right to request recovery check-ins and/or information about my spouse’s recovery activities and process

-- I have the right to request that my partner sleep in another room or live elsewhere for a period of time
+- I have the right to request that my spouse sleep in another room or live elsewhere for a period of time

-- I have the right to receive proof that my partner has terminated a relationship and/or contact with an affair partner
+- I have the right to receive proof that my spouse has terminated a relationship and/or contact with an affair partner

-- I have the right to request that my partner follow the recommendations of his therapist, sponsor, accountability partner or clergy member
+- I have the right to request that my spouse follow the recommendations of his therapist, sponsor, accountability partner or clergy member

-- I have the right to choose to have no contact with current or former affair or acting out partners regardless of their relationship to me or my partner (including family, co-workers, or religious leaders)
+- I have the right to choose to have no contact with current or former affair or acting out partners regardless of their relationship to me or my unfaithful spouse (including family, co-workers, or religious leaders)